 Measuring social capital in Hawaii is challenging, especially at the community level.
 Even at the state level, available measures of social capital are limited.
 However, we propose that one indicator, gleaned from Census data, can offer some insight into community-level social capital:

 This measure offers an inferential glimpse into the strength of social bonds within a community.
 Communities with high rates of residential turnover, for example, would also be expected to have lower levels of social capital because neighborhoods in transition may have weakened interpersonal ties.
 Conversely, researchers have found that longer residential tenure is associated with more social support, more local friendships, and higher rates of participation in local organizations.

-Use the interactive infographic below to explore this indicator of Social Capital in more detail:
+Use the interactive infographic below to explore this data point on Social Capital in Hawaii in more detail:

 Our Indicators Dashboard can help you begin exploring specific data for Hawaii across 10 well-being domains.
 Interested in learning how each indicator varies over time and across Hawaii’s communities?
 Click below to head to our dashboard: